CasualGaming/cag-web-2/README.md

 ## Tips
 * The favicons were generated using [Favicon Generator.
 For real.](https://realfavicongenerator.net/)
 * Images can be compressed (esp.
-JPEGs), for instance with [Compress JPEG Images Onlinedocker run --rm -p 8080:80 cag-web-2: (Requires Docker) Run the site in a Docker container (using nginx) and forward port 8080 to it.](https://compressjpeg.com/) at 75% quality.
+JPEGs), for instance with [Compress JPEG Images Online](https://compressjpeg.com/) at 75% quality.